grafana/tempo/operations/tempo-mixin/runbook.md

   querier:
     frontend_worker:
         parallelism: 5
-        match_max_concurrent: 2  # ensures that the parallelism is split evenly between the Query Frontends available.
   ```

 Parallelism defines the number of shards each Querier processes at a given time.
 Be careful to factor in the size of the blocklist